hatafatif/minesweeper/thinking.md

     - Let us use array or arrays as a data structure for the board, because that is what a square board is like.
     - The array of arrays would contain Cell objects
     - **Cell Object**:
-        - Value Attribute: Is it a Bomb or Number.
-Empty would be the same as "0".
+        - Value Attribute: Is it a Bomb, Number or Empty.
+Separating Empty from Number is important because results of clicking them is different.
+Number reveals just that cell whereas empty reveals that cell and all the other cells surrounding them.
         - Revealed Attribute: Is the cell revealed or not.
 If it is not revealed, we can remove the click handler from it.
         - Reveal Method(): If not revealed then reveal else nothing.
     - **Board Object**: